WenjieDu/PyPOTS/README.md

 data analysis.
 Although this problem is important, the area of data mining on POTS still lacks a dedicated toolkit.
 PyPOTS is created to fill in this blank.

-⦿ `Mission`: PyPOTS is born to become a handy toolbox that is going to make data mining on POTS easy rather than tedious, to help engineers and researchers focus more on the core problems in their hands rather than on how to deal with the missing parts in their data.
+⦿ `Mission`: PyPOTS (pronounced "Pie Pots") is born to become a handy toolbox that is going to make data mining on POTS easy rather than tedious, to help engineers and researchers focus more on the core problems in their hands rather than on how to deal with the missing parts in their data.
 PyPOTS will keep integrating classical and the latest state-of-the-art data mining algorithms for partially-observed multivariate time series.
 For sure, besides various algorithms, PyPOTS is going to